CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

+-> Interpret the output of SHRM, how should data look etc.
+-> Interpret how S_k and D_k was calculated.
+-> In RHM code, what does each parameter correspond to here

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

+1. Making SHRM dataset -> main part of the paper, explain the code in relation to the 'our interpretation' part
+2. Running CNN and LCN on them -> hyperparams come from appendix
+3. Getting graphs from results
+4. Running CIFAR10 with given architectures -> hyperparams come from appendix, nets come from citation
+5. Getting graphs from here
+6. Additional guidance on how to run Appendices

 @TODO: Describe the setup of the original paper and whether you changed any settings.

 ## 3.2.
 Running the code

+1. Explain the directory -> where what is stored -> nets in one folder, RHM and SHRM in another folder, main files in root, guided ipynb
+2. TODO -> Add a helper script to download CIFAR dataset.
+Required for first milestone.
+3. How to run -> venv creation, running files, reproducing images, requirements,

 @TODO: Explain your code & directory structure and how other people can run it.